eshabalaji/Plant-Health-Detector/README.md

 # 🌿 Plant Health Detector

 ## Overview
-Crop diseases, especially in vital crops like **tomatos** and **potatoes**, threaten agricultural productivity and food security.
+Crop diseases, especially in vital crops like **tomatoes** and **potatoes**, threaten agricultural productivity and food security.
 Early detection is crucial, but many farmers lack access to effective diagnostic tools.
 This project provides an **AI-powered solution** to detect and classify common diseases like **early blight** and **late blight**, helping minimize crop loss and pesticide overuse.

 ## 🎯 Objectives
 - **Detect plant health**: Distinguish between healthy and diseased tomato and potato leaves.